zekroTJA/yuri/WebApiClient/README.md

 ![](http://zekro.de/ss/YuriClient_2018-06-24_02-28-40.png)

 **Attention:**
 These are global hotkeys!
-That means, that they *could* overwrite some hot key of games orprograms, so chose them carefully!
+That means, that they *could* overwrite some hot keys of games or programs, so chose them carefully!

 ---